SCLorentz/W2D-library/README.md

 To start the server, use: `run`, this command will make shure that everything necessary to make this project work is being executed and is working correctly.

+## Game Aesthetics

+- The game must be in black and white
+- The textures in pixel art style
+- No size variation of the same texture, size variation require a new texture
+- No fancy pause menu, just a 'esc' button that unpause the game
+- Score and life info must be in the right bottom corner
+- No fancy physics
+- The jump is very precise and cant be to much or to less
+- The terrain should have some variation, it can't be plain, but it can't have to high variation
+- The font should be pixelated
+- The dinossour must have 3 lifes, and for each life lost the sprite will blink for 3 seconds

 ## Todo

 Those are some stuff that I think that would be cool to add in this project